 - Color palette (warm or cold)

-I hope you’ll use these tips to create a more restful, fun and perfect space for you.
-Hey, subscribe below to keep getting great posts like this one.
+Be sure to subscribe below for more posts like this one.
 If you enjoyed the post, please like and share it with your friends.